NREL/alfalfa-client/README.md

 # Usage

-This repo is packaged and hosted on PyPI.
+This repo is packaged and hosted on [PyPI here](https://pypi.org/project/alfalfa-client/).

 ```bash
 pip install alfalfa-client